We’ll help you get to know this nut. The American Pecan Council is your go-to resource for all you need to know about American Pecans™.

 How many pecans are grown each year?

-The United States produces more than 300 million pounds of pecans annually, which is about 80 percent of the world’s pecan supply.
+The United States produces more than 300 million pounds of pecans annually.
 In the last few years pecan farmers have been planting thousands of additional acres of pecan orchards, so production is steadily increasing.

 When are pecans harvested?